gee-community/arcgis-earthengine-toolbox/docs/instruction.md

 This script adds the Earth Engine Feature Collection dataset to ArcPro as a base map by its asset ID and customizes the visualization parameters. **To avoid slow response, the feature collection size is limited to 100,000 elements.**

-Please note that the dataset is added as a Tiled Service Layer (TSL), which cannot be edited directly.
+Please note that the dataset is added as a Tiled Map Service Layer, which cannot be edited directly.
 The user will need to download the dataset for analysis in ArcPro.
 To browse all datasets, please visit this [link](https://developers.google.com/earth-engine/datasets/catalog).

 ![Alt Text](images/AddFC2MapbyID.png)